Neats29/Learn-Heroku/README.md

 ###How?

 You can deply your app using the Heroku GUI but that's not cool.
-We're gonna deploy command line style!
+We're gonna deploy command line style.

 ![](http://s2.quickmeme.com/img/14/14bd39c02c40e7e10a50a68aa2c385359b5097214a97fe131e88d21bf7996198.jpg)